DanidaJ/Heartscript/README.md

-# Love Letter — A Dream in Violet
+# HeartScript- A Heartfelt Message

 ## ✨ Features